Summer 2026 Programs Now Open

 Types of Teen Travel Programs by Focus

 Teen travel programs are organized around three primary learning contexts.
-Each format produces different developmental outcomes, measured through Rustic Pathways' 10 Student Learning Outcomes (SLOs) assessment.
+Each format produces different developmental outcomes, measured through Rustic Pathways's 10 Student Learning Outcomes (SLOs) assessment.

 How Safety Works in Teen Travel Programs